 How to open an account for your spouse

 If your spouse doesn’t have an eligible super account, we can automatically open a GESB Super account for them as soon as you make your first spouse contribution.
-Once your spouse has received their new member kit, they can then join Member Online and choose an investment plan.
+Once your spouse has received their new member welcome letter (which they will receive when joining GESB), they can then join Member Online and choose an investment plan.

 Choose an investment plan